 VIU Campus

-Combining real world experience with curriculum is the most powerful of all teaching strategies.
+Combining real world experience with curriculum is a powerful teaching strategy.
 It allows students to connect what's in their course books to the lives and needs of real people.
-This transfer does not apply only to the obvious service fields such as health care, social work, trades, vocational education and training, it applies to all disciplines.
-For example, imagine students in English doing scenes from Shakespeare for a community organization; or math majors tutoring local elementary students; or business students helping a local non-profit organization with a marketing plan.
-What matters most is that through the implementation of Experiential Learning strategies students are able to make connections between their academic goals and graded assignments to real life contexts.
+This transfer does not apply only to the obvious fields such as health care, education and trades.
+It applies to all disciplines.
+For example:

-Experiential Learning Theory (ELT) is the application of theory to real-world authentic experiences, either within the classroom, the workplace, or the community.
-ELT adapts well to a variety of learning environments, including cooperative learning, internships, situated learning, and apprenticeship, just to name a few.
-The focus of Experiential Learning Theory is grounded in the notion that levels of understanding are both challenged and deepened through the practice of ‘learning by doing’.
+Experiential Learning Theory (ELT) is the application of theory to real-world authentic experiences. these experiences can happen within the classroom, the workplace, or the community.
+ELT adapts well to a variety of learning environments including:

-Learning by doing encourages active, student centered engagement which in turn requires the practice of reflection.
-It invites the learner to apply, reflect, and then revise, in order to build on their existing knowledges and experiences.
+Learning by doing encourages active, student centered engagement.
+In turn, this requires the practice of reflection.
+ELT invites learners to apply, reflect, and then revise.
+This process helps them build on their existing knowledges and experiences.

-Experiential Learning is constructivist in nature and requires the learner to be actively engaged while being immersed in an authentic ‘real-life’ situation.
+Experiential learning is constructivist in nature.
+Learners must engage while immersed in an authentic ‘real-life’ situation.
 It requires them to be curious, to experiment, investigate, and problem solve.
-The learner assumes responsibility in such situations by posing questions, providing creative solutions and testing them, before reflecting on the findings and their own cognitive process.
+Students assumes responsibility by posing questions, providing creative solutions and testing them.
+They then reflect on the findings and their own cognitive process.

-The origin of Experiential Learning can be traced back to the work of John Dewey (1938) but is better known today through the work of David Kolb (1984).
+We can trace ELT back to the work of John Dewey (1938) but is better known today through the work of David Kolb (1984).

 • Concrete experience: doing, having an experience